ryancdickson/chromerootprogram/policy.md

 For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted to Google Chrome **on or after September 15, 2025**:

 -  Except for Externally-operated CAs, when CAs in the hierarchy are assessed against:
-    -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) WebTrust Principles and Criteria for Certification Authorities, (2) WebTrust Principles and Criteria for Certification Authorities - Network Security, (3) WebTrust Principles and Criteria for Certification Authorities - SSL Baseline, or (4) WebTrust for CA - Extended Validation - SSL).
+    -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) "WebTrust Principles and Criteria for Certification Authorities", (2) "WebTrust Principles and Criteria for Certification Authorities - Network Security", (3) "WebTrust Principles and Criteria for Certification Authorities - SSL Baseline", or (4) "WebTrust for CA - Extended Validation - SSL").
     -  **multiple audit schemes** (e.g., some CAs are assessed against the WebTrust scheme and others are assessed against the ETSI scheme), all CAs assessed against each respective scheme MUST fall under a single audit scope for that scheme (i.e., all ETSI-assessed CAs are represented in a single ETSI Audit Attestation Letter, and all WebTrust CAs are represented in a single WebTrust Assurance Report) for the assessed criteria.

 #### 4.2 Ad-Hoc Audits